From nineties selfies in the darkroom to today.

 Whilst the latter is probably the most logical definition, I prefer the former because a truly successful image will always do just that.
 After all, I don’t think that Robert Mapplethorpe, Mary Ellen Mark or Diane Arbus were particularly concerned with simply “recording accurately”.
 Their images were and still are very much arresting, relevant and influential.

 My story as a photographer begins in 1987, in high school, at age 16.
 I’d had my heart set on becoming a graphic designer and creative director from my very early teens as I’d become quite enamoured with typography after work experience stints at Young & Rubicam and Ogilvy.
 But then I got my hands on a Pentax P30 35mm camera along with a roll of Kodak Plus-X black and white film and the wizardry at which the latent image presented itself after its magical chemical bath, had me quickly choosing photography over a career at an advertising agency.

 The deal was sealed after I convinced my mother to take me to the 150 Years of Photography exhibition in 1987 at the National Gallery in Canberra.
 The images of the aforementioned Mapplethorpe, Arbus and Mark that were exhibited alongside those of Weegee, Ansel Adams, Cartier-Bresson and other artists spoke directly to my 16 year old soul.
 I fell in love so deeply with photography that the thought of spending my life as anything other than taking pictures just didn’t make sense.
-I became notorious with my teachers for skipping out on class in favour of the darkroom and I began assisting several well known Melbourne photographers, often truanting school to go to shoots (a fact still unbeknownst to my parents some thirty years later).
+I became notorious with my teachers for skipping out on class in favour of the darkroom and I began assisting several well known Melbourne photographers, often truanting school to go to shoots (something my parents somehow never found out about).
 I went onto study a three-year Bachelor’s degree in fine art photography under Dr. Les Walkling at RMIT university which I completed in 1993, three years of my life I still consider to be some of the best.